Home

 Summit Timeline

-About Lobos & Mexican Wolf Recovery
+About Lobos and Mexican Wolf Recovery

 Inspiring Youth Leaders Behind the Summit

 Meet the dedicated young leaders behind the Lobo Youth Summit.
 Lillian and Clara blend creativity, research, and a deep passion for wolves to help guide this youth-led initiative.
-Alongside their work illustrating wolf stories and engaging other students, they support Summit coordination, organize outreach and materials, and assist with participant communications, working closely with the Grand Canyon Wolf Recovery Project through ongoing mentorship.

 Thank you to our generous sponsors